5 ways to find and keep middle-income donors

-To paraphrase a recent article in the Washington Post: “A real concern is how the tax bill will sharply reduce the number of taxpayers who qualify for the charitable gifts tax deduction, with donations predicted to fall by at least $13 billion, or about 4.5 percent in 2018.
+Nonprofits are concerned of a potentially drastic reduction in donations from middle-income donors.
+Todd Frankel in the Washington Post says, “A real concern is how the tax bill will sharply reduce the number of taxpayers who qualify for the charitable gifts tax deduction, with donations predicted to fall by at least $13 billion, or about 4.5 percent in 2018.
 That decline is expected to be sourced from those at the middle of the income scale."
 In other words, the source of the smaller gifts that social-service agencies and religious organizations tend to rely upon could dwindle drastically as the loss of the resulting charitable tax deduction will likely give middle-income folks pause when choosing how much and to whom they contribute donations.

 It has never been more important to cover all the bases to ensure that your smaller donors will continue to give, despite the loss of the tax deduction.

 Here are the best ways to help you find and keep smaller donors, regardless of the tax overhaul impact.

 #1.
 Nonprofit online donor management and fundraising — the time to start or improve is now

 Jakob Nielsen, a user experience consultant, predicts that most charitable donations will come through digital channels by 2020.
 Is your organization ready?

 Begin with a donor-friendly website

 The mechanics of online fundraising are relatively straightforward.
 The true challenge is dealing with donor psychology.

 Research from the Nielsen Norman Group reveals that donors have high expectations of nonprofits.
 Before parting with their money, people tend to ask specific questions: